karinlag/BIOS9000/1_velvet_exercise.md

 # Velvet practical

+Velvet is one of the firt assembly programs that was created for short read data.
+It is not frequently used today and is generally known for producing fragmented assemblies.
+However, one benefit with velvet is that it is a very fast program.
-We will first experiment a bit with velvet to see how various factors can affect an assembly
+We will thus first experiment a bit with velvet to see how various factors can affect an assembly.

 ## Class exercise